CogComp/lbjava/lbjava/doc/DEFFINITIONS.md

 the corresponding parameter.
 In the case of discrete features, the corresponding parameter is identified by the name and value together.
-(Note again that a decision tree learning algorithm would not need to ``split up'' the values of a discrete feature so that they represent separate features in this way.
+(Note again that a decision tree learning algorithm would not need to "split up'' the values of a discrete feature so that they represent separate features in this way.
 It would simply use a single branching point with many branches.
 Anyway, it's a mute point, since LBJava does not currenlty provide any decision tree learning algorithm implementations.)
 The only exception to this rule is when a discrete feature is known to allow only two different values.
-Such a feature is equivalent to a real feature that can take only the values $0$ and $1$; in particular, its name alone identifies the corresponding learned parameter.
+Such a feature is equivalent to a real feature that can take only the values `0` and `1`; in particular, its name alone identifies the corresponding learned parameter.

 ### Classifier